 This is very similar to the behaviour that StarHub’s stock prices have displayed across the same period of time.

-As mentioned in that article however, share prices aren’t the only thing that you need to look at when deciding whether to add a dividend-paying stock to your portfolio.
-You’ll need to take a look at how the company is performing from a financial standpoint and that’s where other pieces of information come into play.
+As mentioned in that article however, share prices aren’t the only thing that are crucial when deciding whether to add a dividend-paying stock to a portfolio.
+There is also a need to take a look at how the company is performing from a financial standpoint and that’s where other pieces of information come into play.

 With regards to gross profit, Singtel has held relatively steady.
 It raked in S$10.28 billion across three quarters in 2021 despite COVID-19-related issues.
 However, it’s still a ways off from its S$12.38 billion and S$12.18 billion performances in 2018 and 2017 respectively.
 Like StarHub, Singtel is banking on a successful 5G rollout and hoping that it’ll be a good shot in the arm.

 Singtel’s total assets tell a similar story, at S$47.99 billion.
 Across the past five years, the telco’s total assets have been increasing marginally, starting at S$48.29 billion in 2017 and ending up at S$48.95 billion in 2020.
 However, liabilities have increased slightly as well, from S$20.08 billion in 2017 to S$21.49 billion in 2021.

 The company has its fingers crossed that its overseas investments will succeed and roaming revenue will return at an even faster pace as Singapore ramps up its reopening plans.

 The company’s dividend policy aims to ensure that 60% to 80% of its underlying net profit will be paid out to shareholders.

 Its first dividend payout in 2021 amounted to S$833 million, or S$0.051 per share.
 The STI constituent distributed close to 100% of its underlying net profit (April – September 2020) to shareholders despite the novel coronavirus battering economies worldwide.